Adam Thielen Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Season Stats

-- Thielen's stat line this year features 50 grabs for 542 yards and seven touchdowns.
+- Thielen's stat line this year features 50 catches for 542 yards and seven touchdowns.
 He averages 60.2 yards per game, and has been targeted 73 times.

-- So far this season, 21.4% of the 341 passes thrown by his team have gone Thielen's way.

-- Thielen has seen the ball thrown his way 10 times in the red zone this season, 26.3% of his team's 38 red zone pass attempts.
+- With 10 targets in the red zone this season, Thielen has been on the receiving end of 26.3% of his team's 38 red zone pass attempts.

-- The Vikings have thrown the ball in 57.6% of their plays from scrimmage this year while running the ball 42.4% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Vikings, who rank 15th in the NFL in points scored, have dropped back to pass 57.6% of the time while running the football 42.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Thielen's matchup with the Packers.